All in One SEO for Agencies and SaaS — Not the WordPress Plugin Everyone Finds First

 - Google Search Central, "Search Essentials" — the public guidelines any ranking-impacting change should respect, cited above on deliberate technical changes

-- AIOSEO (aioseo.com) — the WordPress plugin brand that dominates the "all in one seo" SERP via its homepage, WordPress.org listing, Chrome Web Store extension, and Trustpilot reviews, referenced above as the source of the term's capture
+- AIOSEO (aioseo.com) — the WordPress plugin brand that dominates the "all in one seo" SERP via its homepage and its WordPress.org listing (millions of active installs), referenced above as the source of the term's capture

 GenGrowth Team